trash to cash: recycling solution

 Keynote (for animation)

-While waste management technology has grown in the past several year, especially with the advent of smart dumpsters, many apartment tenants still lack the motivation to recycle their cardboard boxes properly.
+While waste management technology has grown in the past several years, many apartment tenants still lack the motivation to recycle their cardboard boxes properly.

 the e-commerce shopper

 With a point-based gift card rewards system, the tenant no longer has to ask themselves if it is worth the process of recycling cardboard boxes.
-Conceptually, this system, which includes a rewards dashboard available on Mobile and Desktop, would be free with the signing of a new apartment lease that supports the type of dumpsters needed for this service.
+Conceptually, this system would be free with the signing of a new apartment lease that supports the type of dumpsters needed for this service.

 the residential manager

 With Trash to Cash, apartment managers and landlords can increase the attractiveness of their property with the added cleanliness of the program.
-The rewards program itself will also draw many new tenants in, giving them a serious edge in an increasingly competitive market.
+The rewards program itself will also draw many new tenants in, giving them an edge in an increasingly competitive market.

 the waste management director